infinity202/zoneminder.phusion/README.md

 - Database : mariadb (latest)
 - Zoneminder 1.36

-Total size of the container at deployement is small.
+Total size of the container at deployement is 473 MB.

 ### Deployment
 Easiest way to deploy is doing the following: